SP1R1T-5/SP1R1T-5/README.md

 ##  Hi, I'm Jonathan

- I'm a Master's student in Digital Forensics & Cyber Security at the University at Albany, specializing in Risk, Policy & Compliance.
+ I'm a Master's student in Digital Forensics & Cyber Security at (No Free OSINT), specializing in Risk, Policy & Compliance.
  Collegiate Cybersecurity competitor in the Northeast with a focus on Windows Purple Team.
  Currently studying for THM PT1 and HTB CDSA!